jeonghuijung2/KKuTu/README.md

 #### For Linux
 1. Download or clone this repository to your machine.
 1. Install [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/)(this will be installed automatically).
 The version should be over 6 and under than 13.
 (Use over than 14, DB has error.
-Use DB 13, Module are disconnected.
+Use DB 13, Modules are disconnected.
 Please use 12.)
 1. Run `npm install -g grunt grunt-cli` to install [grunt](https://gruntjs.com).
 1. Install [PostgreSQL](https://www.postgresql.org/) database server via a package manager.
 1. Put the SQL file(`./db.sql`) into your database.